Roxanne Reid - Africa Addict

 Support the artists and crafters who display their wares at Kalk Bay Harbour

-Park your car on Boyes Drive and hike (about two hours) to Echo Valley or the Boomslang Caves above Kalk Bay for wonderful views and fynbos.
+Park your car on Boyes Drive and start your hike at the Echo Valley sign.
+A mix of steep climbs and rocky paths, it’ll take you about two hours to Echo Valley or the Boomslang Caves above Kalk Bay, enjoying the fynbos along the way.
+You’re in for a treat with this one – epic views over False Bay and a cool cave to explore, as long as you’re not freaked out by tight spaces.
+Kids generally love it.
+The cave goes straight through the mountain, and you hike down the other side.
 Take a torch if you want to explore inside the caves.
-To be safe, walk in groups of at least four or six people and be on the alert for dodgy characters who may be looking to mug you (a sad reality of life you need to be aware of).
+To be safe, always walk in groups of at least four or six people and be on the alert for dodgy characters who may be looking to mug you (a sad reality of life you need to be aware of).

 7. Admire old buildings